Question about horses?

 I always thought horses need more than just hay and grass is it true?

 - Anonymous7 months ago

 Frankly it depends on the horses work and shape but they can survive on hay and grass.
 Ask your vet because she/he should know your horses health best

 Your horse needs pellets because that is where their nutrition intake comes from.
 Hay and grass are just something for the horse to munch on throughout the day, It has no nutritional value.
 So short answer: Yes, your horse NEEDS pellets.
 Otherwise, you are going to end up with a sickly and bony horse.

 Depends on the horse.
-All mine gets is hay twice daily and a ration balancer (a mix of vitamins and minerals in pellet form).
+All mine gets is hay twice daily (1st batch lasts all day and 2nd lasts all night) and a 1/2 pound of a ration balancer (a mix of vitamins and minerals in pellet form) twice daily.
 He doesn't need grain, but he's a decent-sized Quarter Horse not in work.
 He'd get fat if given grain, sweet feed especially.

 Depends on the horse and the area.
 Asking your vet would be good (even just calling and asking about the standard for the area).
 If it gets really cold there and snowy then you might want to do hay and some feed.
 If they are low on grass then you might want to feed.
 Or if they horses are older or are low on weight then you prob. should feed.
 I would ask a vet or friend that knows horses or can look at the area you keep them and give an opinion.

 - What do you think of the answers?
 You can sign in to give your opinion on the answer.